Banyc/InverseParser/README.md

 Two kind of files to define a grammar, namely grammatical definition file with extension `gg` and lexical definition file with extension `gl`.

-Those files could be placed anywhere as long as the path is inside the root of the project folder.
+Those files could be placed anywhere as long as the path is inside the folder `GrammarDefinitionReader.RootDirectory`.
 Besides, `gg` files or `gl` files could be many.

 ### Rule